hankbao/libreboot/docs/fsf-distros/index.md

 Blag
 ----

-It\'s a dead project.
+It's a dead project.

 Dynebolic
 ---------

-It\'s a dead project.
+It's a dead project.

 gNewSense
 ---------

-It\'s a dead project.
+It's a dead project.

 GuixSD
 ------

-It\'s the GNU project\'s official distribution.
+It's the GNU project's official distribution.
 [Libreboot is opposed to the GNU project](../../gnu/).
-It\'s actively developed, but it\'s not yet ready for use by most end users.
+It's actively developed, but it's not yet ready for use by most end users.

 Musix
 -----

-It\'s a dead project.
+It's a dead project.

 Trisquel
 --------